What is the Volatility Index (VIX)?

 Understanding VIX values

-Volatility is a measure of the movement of an asset’s price, rather than the price of the asset itself.
-This means that when you trade volatility, you aren’t focused on the direction of change, but how much the market has moved and how frequently movement occurs.
+Volatility is a measure of the movement of an asset’s price, rather than the price of the asset.
+When you trade volatility, you aren’t focused on the direction of change, but on how much and how frequently the market has moved.
 This is why VIX values are quoted as percentage points.

 Decide whether to go long or short on the VIX

-When you open a position on the VIX, there are two basic positions that you can take: long or short.
-It is important to remember that volatility traders are not interested in whether the price of the S&P 500 is going to rise or fall, as they can capitalise on both – they are instead looking at whether the market is volatile.
+When you trade the VIX, there are two basic positions that you can take: long or short.
+It is important to remember that volatility traders aren’t interested in whether the price of the S&P 500 is going to rise or fall, as they can capitalise on both – they’re instead looking at whether the market is volatile.

 Going long on the VIX